Neural Integral Equations: Introduction

-Due to their wide range of applications, the theory of IEs has attracted the attention of mathematicians, physicists and engineers for a long time.
+Due to their wide range of applications, the theory of IEs has attracted the attention of mathematicians, physicists, and engineers for a long time.
 Detailed accounts on integral equations can be found in \cite{Zem,Waz^2,bocher1926introduction}.
-Along with their theoretical properties, much attention has been devoted to the development of efficient integral equation solvers mainly for the solution of certain PDE systems, such as in \cite{rokhlin1985rapid,rokhlin1990rapid}.
-In fact, it is known that integral equation solvers obtain more accurate solutions than differential solvers when dealing with a variety of PDEs.
+Along with their theoretical properties, much attention has been devoted to the development of efficient integral equation solvers, focusing on rapidly obtaining highly accurate solutions of certain PDE systems \cite{rokhlin1985rapid,rokhlin1990rapid}.
+In fact, it is known that integral equation solvers obtain more accurate solutions than differential solvers for a variety of ODEs and PDEs.